thomaseibner/snowflake-provisioning/README.md

 ![Functional role and the hierarchy of grants it gives access to](images/Diagram3.png)

 With this flexible tool you can embed environment names in your naming convention like including PROD/TEST/DEV in your name.
-An example could be =PROD_TEST_DB=.
+An example could be `PROD_INGESTION_DB`.
 Now you can rely on your Role-Based Acces Control only having access to PROD roles by limiting to roles with PROD in the beginning of the name.

 ## Configuration